eclipse-che/che-docs/src/main/_docs/tutorials/tutorial-android.md

 The final instructions are documented in a sample [README file in the repository](https://github.com/che-samples/mobile-android-hello-world/blob/master/README.md)

 # 3. Run Android App on Device
-It is possible to connect your Android phone or tabled to your machine and use `adb` commands to install `apk` right into a connected device.
+It is possible to connect your Android phone or tablet to your machine and use `adb` commands to install `apk` right into a connected device.

 There are a few pre-requisites: